elizabeth-poggie/elizabeth-poggie/_content/notes/11-user-interfaces.md

 ## What occurs when you resize the browser window?

-You'll notice that the `flex-items` adapt to fill the available area while maintaining equal width.
-However, due to the fixed height set at `100px`, this should remain unchanged.
+You'll notice that the `flex-items` adapt to fill the available area.
+However, due to the fixed height set at `100px`, this should remain unchanged and when there is enough space for our items on the screen, they will retain their fixed width at `100px`

 ## What happens if i add more flex-items?

-The `flex-items` will show up alongside the others, and everything will flex to fit within the available area.
+The `flex-items` will show up alongside the others, and everything will "flex" to fit within the available area.

 ```text
  ____     ____     ____     ____